thatojadezweni/thatojadezweni/README.md

 ## :construction_worker: About me

-I am currently a final year BSc Computer Science at the University of Pretoria.
+Currently a final year BSc Computer Science at the University of Pretoria and looking forward to expand my knowledge in the field of broad field of Computer Science.

 ## :rocket: Skills